Venafi/ecosystem-docs/docs/.snippets/glossary.md

 <!-- Keep as succinct as possible.
 Avoid complete sentences.
 These render as tooltips.-->

-*[certificate authority]: An entity that stores, signs, and issues digital certificates *[downtime]: A period of time where the workload is **unintentionally** inaccessible *[machine identity]: X.509 certificates, SSH keys, code signing certificates, etc., used to secure applications, traffic, code & organizations
+*[certificate authority]: An entity that signs, and issues digital certificates *[downtime]: A period of time where the workload is **unintentionally** inaccessible *[machine identity]: X.509 certificates, SSH keys, code signing certificates, etc., used to secure applications, traffic, code & organizations
 *[Machine Identity Management Control Plane]: The holistic platform/service, along with the cultivation & curation of the vast marketplace of solutions, tools & frameworks offered by Venafi and the ecosystem